mitsuba-renderer/mitsuba3/docs/src/python_interface/parsing_xml.rst

 Parsing XML code
 =================

-The :code:`mitsuba.core.xml` sub-module provides two methods for parsing XML code following the scene format convention. :code:`load_file` to parses XML files and :code:`load_string` to parses XML strings.
+Mitsuba provides two functions for parsing data expressed in :ref:`Mitsuba's XML scene description language <sec-file-format>`:
+:py:func:`mitsuba.core.xml.load_file` to load files on disk, and :py:func:`mitsuba.core.xml.load_string` to load arbitrary strings.

 Loading a scene
 ---------------

-When dealing with relative path in the scene description, the XML parser relies on the thread local :code:`FileResolver` for resolving the full paths.
-It is therefore necessary to add the scene directory to the :code:`FileResolver`'s search path in order to properly load the scene's data (e.g. mesh, textures, ...).

-Here is a simple Python example on how to load a Mitsuba scene from an XML file:
+Here is a complete Python example on how to load a Mitsuba scene from an XML
+file:

 .. code-block:: python